 COAST Community Advisory Panel (CAP)

-Hayley moved to the island a few years ago and works in the community.
-Is actively interested in the island’s marine wildlife through snorkelling and kayaking.
+Hayley moved to the island a few years ago and works in the community and is actively interested in the island’s marine wildlife through snorkelling and kayaking.

 Claire has a BSc Hons in Marine Zoology from Bangor University.
 She is a experienced Seasearch diver and assists COAST conduct research around Arran.